 Development Contributions to be Paid

-Prior to the lodgement of the Notice to Commence Work and Appointment of a Principal Certifying Authority the contributions specified in Schedule 1 of this consent must be paid to Council for water and sewer supply work under Section 68 of the Local Government Act 1993.
+Prior to the lodgement of the Notice to Commence Work and Appointment of a Principal Certifying Authority the contributions specified in Schedule 1 of this consent must be paid to Council for water supply work for 85.6 equivalent tenements and sewer supply work for 104 equivalent tenements under Section 68 of the Local Government Act 1993.

 Reason: To provide for the funding of augmentation and provision of services and community facilities.